michaelhthomas/website/content/posts/2023-04-17-open-source-is-not-meritocratic/index.md

 </blockquote>

 <p class="text-right mt-0">
-— <a class="not-prose cursor-pointer" href="https://dri.es/the-privilege-of-free-time-in-open-source">Dries Buytaert</a>
+— <a class="not-prose cursor-pointer" href="https://dri.es/the-privilege-of-free-time-in-open-source" target="_blank" rel="nofollow noopener noreferrer">Dries Buytaert</a>
 </p>

 It's time to move beyond the myth of meritocracy and start addressing the systemic issues that prevent women from fully participating and succeeding in open source development.
 This means creating a more welcoming and inclusive environment for women, addressing gender bias, and actively promoting diversity in the community.
 It also means recognizing and valuing the contributions of all members, regardless of their background or circumstances.